 Ultrasound Sensor: These sensors generate sound waves at high frequencies; the received echo indicates an object is interrupted.
 Ultrasound sensors can also be used for distance measurement.

 Photoresistor: Photoresistor is a light sensor, but it can still be utilized as a sensor of proximity.
 If an object approaches the sensor, the number of light changes, which changes the resistance of the Photoresistor.
 This is detectable and processable.

 4. Tactile Sensors

 Tactile Sensor is a device specifying an object’s contact.
 Often used in everyday objects such as elevator buttons and lamps, which dim or brighten by touching the base, a tactile sensor allows the robot to touch and feel.
-These sensors are used to measure applications and gently interact with environment.
-It can be sorted into two key types: Touch Sensor and Force Sensor.
+These sensors are used to measure applications and gently interact with the environment.
+It can be sorted into two principal types: Touch Sensor and Force Sensor.

 a) Touch Sensor or Contact Sensor: Touch Sensor is capable of sensing and detecting sensor and object touch.
 Some of the commonly used simple devices are micro-switches, limit switches, etc. These sensors are mostly used for robots to avoid obstacles.
 When these sensors hit an obstacle, it triggers a task for the robot, which can be reversed, turned, switched on, stopped, etc.

 b) Force Sensor: Force sensor is included in calculating the forces of several functions, such as machine loading & unloading, material handling, and so on, performed by a robot.
 This sensor will also be a better assembly process to check problems.